 America was crazy about Tunnel of Fudge cakes in 1966.
-Its story started during World War II, when a soldier who returned home started the bakeware company Nordic Ware.
+Its story started during World War II when a soldier who returned home started the bakeware company, Nordic Ware.
 A Zionist group of women wanted him to make a pan, which he called Bundt.
 Before almost being discontinued, in 1966 Houston’s Ella Helfrich made the Pillsbury Bake-Off cake inside of it.
 Her cake chocolate-nut and Bundt-shaped cake with a fudgy middle scored the second place.
-It was so popular however, that Nordic Ware produced 30,000 Bundt every day to keep up with the hugely increased demand.
+It was so popular, however, that Nordic Ware produced 30,000 Bundt every day to keep up with the hugely increased demand.
 To this day, is the most popular recipe originating in the Pillsbury’s competition.

 1967-1971: Carrot cake

 Carrot desserts have been present since the Middle Ages.
 Carrot cake got a huge popularity increase during the decade shift between the 1960s and the1970s.
-There were several reasons for this, for example the cream cheese frosting we adore today only became popular in the late 1960s.
+There were several reasons for this, for example, the cream cheese frosting we adore today only became popular in the late 1960s.
 It started to take over as the top choice for carrot cake topping, and the frosting makes the cake really.
 Health consciousness also rose, so carrot cake’s popularity surged.
 It ruled over other desserts for five years.

 1972-1973: Sock-it-to-me cake

-When it appeared in the 1970s, the Sock-it-to-me cake was a coffee cake of sorts, and looked rather boring at the first glance from the outside.
-Inside however, there is a layer of brown sugar, cinnamon, and pecan filling.
+When it appeared in the 1970s, the Sock-it-to-me cake was a coffee cake of sorts and looked rather boring at first glance from the outside.
+Inside, however, there is a layer of brown sugar, cinnamon, and pecan filling.
 The whole cake usually has a glaze topping, and everyone was making it at the time.
 Part of its fame is thanks to a pop culture reference.
 The reference in question is to one of the biggest shows on TV back then, Laugh-In.
 Another reason the cake was so loved was the taste of course, as it was utterly delicious.

 1974: The Watergate cake

 Big and important events tend to mark time periods, and Watergate was one of the biggest.
 The incident was so big in fact that a dessert was made in its name.
-It was a white cake, covered in bright green layer made out of club soda and pistachio Jell-O. If you think it sounds strange and unusual, it really was.
+It was a white cake, covered in a bright green layer made out of club soda and pistachio Jell-O. If you think it sounds strange and unusual, it really was.
 It was also insanely popular during Nixon’s resignation.
-The cake was hiding a big amount of nuts under the heavy icing cover, and it was great, which cannot be said about the thing whose name it borrowed.
+The cake was hiding a big amount of nuts under the heavy icing cover, and it was great, which cannot be said about the thing whose name is borrowed.

 1975-1977: Jell-O poke cakes